5 Essential Goals I Work on All Year Long

 Some of my favorite words on kindness come from Seth Godin – author and entrepreneur:

 “Does every need have to be filled, every emotion in place before we’re capable of being kind?

 Do we have to have enough money, enough confidence about the future and enough of everything else we crave before we can find the space to offer someone else a hand?

 It turns out that the opposite is true.
 That kindness is a foundation for the rest.
 That investing time and resources in extending ourselves shifts the rest of our needs in precisely the right direction, not only putting us closer to satisfying those other needs, but enjoying the journey as well.

 Makes perfect sense.
 Right?

-So – as a new year begins keep going after the truth, about yourself and the world.
+Keep going after the truth – about yourself and the world.
 Keep doing all the things that work best for you.
 Doing what makes you happy.
 Review and renew and improve your values so you can live a glorious life.
 The one you were born with.